SAP-samples/teched2023-XP185v/README.md

 **Third task is to install on your mobile device a time-based authentication application (such as Google Authenticator or Microsoft Authenticator).**

-Now you are ready to start the excercises.
+Now you are ready to start the exercises.

 ## Exercises